MituuZ/convo-forge/readme.md

 ## Configuration

-You can configure your cforge by creating and modifying TOML configuration located at `~/.config/cforge/cforge.toml`/ `%USERPROFILE%\.cforge.toml`.
+You can configure your cforge by creating and modifying TOML configuration located at `~/.config/cforge/cforge.toml`.

 An example toml populated with the default values.